§ 01 Veterans services · Veteran-owned

 Medication management without treating you like a problem.

-This is psychiatric evaluation and medication management.
-We look at sleep, threat scanning, mood reactivity, depression, panic, grief, trauma physiology, and the medication history that may or may not have helped.
+This is psychiatric evaluation and medication management, built around the realities of post-service life.
+We look at sleep, threat scanning, mood reactivity, depression, panic, grief, trauma physiology, and the medication history that may or may not have helped, including whatever was tried on you quickly and abandoned.

-Medication will not erase memory, grief, identity, or meaning.
-It can reduce the biological load so your nervous system has more room to relearn safety, rest, and connection.
+Medication will not erase memory, grief, identity, or meaning, and I will not pretend it can.
+What it can do is reduce the biological load, so your nervous system has room to relearn safety, rest, and connection.

 This is a private cash-pay practice.
 I do not accept or bill insurance, including VA benefits, and I do not complete disability evaluations.
 Superbills are available for possible out-of-network reimbursement when applicable.